blaenk/blaenk.github.io/provider/notes/rust.markdown

 toc: left
 ---

-I took a shot at [learning Go] recently.
-I really appreciate how simple, no-nonsense Go is.
-I quickly picked up and used a variety of packages and have begun working on a web project with it.
-All in all I have to say that it's been a nice language to develop in so far.
+I took a shot at [learning Go] recently and I found its simplicity to be refreshing.
 However, after having tasted the simplicity of concurrency in Haskell and being familiar with good software design practice, something rubs me the wrong way about how prevalent the use of globals is and the direct use of classic concurrency primitives like mutexes on shared memory.
 Go does have channels builtin with syntax specifically for reading and writing them.
 However, I do feel there was a missed opportunity in innovating in this area.

 My main resources are the [tutorial] and [manual].
 As usual, oftentimes some things will be directly from the source, with my commentary surrounding it.